zhiyan114/Roblox-Mixer-Chat-Relay/README.md

 # Roblox-Mixer-Chat-Relay

+## DISCONTINUED
+Mixer has recently announced to shutdown (7/22/2020) which means that this program are no longer in-use.
+Will stay archive for Mixer memorial purpose.

 ## About
 A simple chat relay between roblox and mixer.
 Project was made for entertainment purpose, use it with risk.